Phoenix STS Logo

 Course Overview

-This fire extinguisher technician training course is the only programme in Ireland that delivers both full clause-by-clause instruction on I.S.
-291:2015+A1:2022 (the Irish Standard for portable fire extinguishers) and hands-on practical assessment of commissioning and maintenance competence across all five PFE types: water, foam, powder, wet chemical, and CO₂.
+This fire extinguisher technician training course gives structured instruction on I.S.
+291:2015+A1:2022, the Irish Standard for portable fire extinguishers, with practical assessment of commissioning and maintenance tasks across water, foam, powder, wet chemical and CO2 units.
 Over three intensive days (44% theory, 50% practical, 6% assessment), you will progress from fire safety fundamentals and Irish legislation through to individually assessed practical competence in the commissioning and service/maintenance of portable fire extinguishers.
 The course concludes with a 60-minute open-book written examination and two supervised practical assessments.
 While basic fire extinguisher awareness courses and manufacturer-specific product training exist, neither provides the comprehensive competence required by I.S.
 291:2015+A1:2022 for a “competent person” to select, commission, install, inspect, maintain, and document PFEs.

 Who Should Attend